codership/documentation/galeracluster/source/dbconfiguration.rst

 - :ref:`wsrep_cluster_address <wsrep_cluster_address>` Use this parameter to define the IP addresses for the cluster in a comma separated list.

-  .. seealso:: There are additional schemas and options available through this parameter.
+  .. note:: **See Also**: There are additional schemas and options available through this parameter.
 For more information on the syntax, see :ref:`Understanding Cluster Addresses <understanding-cluster-addresses>` below.

 - :ref:`wsrep_node_name <wsrep_node_name>` Use this parameter to define the logical name for the individual node |---| for convenience.